-JA University is a program that delivers fundamental principles of success to JA students and alumni in a way that complements the financial literacy, business, and entrepreneurship programs already delivered by JA.
+JA University is a program that delivers fundamental principles of success to JA students, staff, and alumni in a way that complements the financial literacy, business, and entrepreneurship programs already delivered by JA.
 The intention of JA University is to deliver valuable personal and professional wisdom from well-respected and globally renown authors/speakers/coaches and increase the likelihood of JA alumni and students fully implementing and fully benefitting from what they are already learning from JA’s core programs.
 The program is being designed to be delivered online in multimedia, interactive formats that are both easy and effective to utilize, particularly for Millennials and the generations that follow.
-(In our ever-changing world, artificial intelligence, driverless cars, drones, and robots will become as ubiquitous as the pen, laptop, and mobile phone.

-As of the end of 2017, the roster of JA University Chancellors includes 15 global thought leaders, with outreach to additional big thinkers continuing.
+The roster of JA University Chancellors includes 17 global thought leaders, with outreach to additional big thinkers continuing.
 The current outreach strategy emphasizes a desire to diversify the list of Chancellors in terms of gender, age, and international background.

-In addition to contributing content (on a royalty-free basis), branding, and influence, several of the JA University Chancellors have already been doing pro bono work to support JA, all in the spirit of paying it forward.
+In addition to contributing content (on a royalty-free basis), branding, and influence, several of the JA University Chancellors serve the organization through pro bono work in support of JA, all in the spirit of paying it forward.
 Here's a snapshot:

 - Marshall Goldsmith and members of his 100 Coaches team are providing leadership coaching to key JA Worldwide team members and Senior Leadership Team on a pro bono basis.